dk14/wolfram-mega/docs/dsl.md

 This can be improved closer to IRL by:
 - allowing participants to commit collaterals only at the time of the bid
-- adding oracle and mafia instead of tokens, to make sure actual goods delivered
+- adding oracle and mafia instead of digital assets, to make sure actual goods delivered

 ```ts
 const receivePaymentPubKey = "<pub>"